 What does that mean for SEO?

 First, Google suggests investing in responsive design.
-You need to make your content consistent across desktop and mobile devices and ensure your site loads fast on both mobile and desktop.
+You must make your content consistent across desktop and mobile devices and ensure your site loads fast on mobile and desktop.

 Don’t Ignore Voice Search

 When it comes to voice, there’s a lot of conflicting information out there.

 Google said, way back in 2016, that voice searches made up around 20% of all searches performed in the Google app.

 Today, over a quarter of all Americans own a smart speaker.
 Yet 72% of marketers have no plans to optimize for voice search.